nbicocchi/learn-java-core/assets/slides/E9 - Java Multi-Threading.md

 * take advantage of multiprocessor systems

 ### Why Threads?
 A case study
-Imagine a stock-broker application with three key capabilities:
+Imagine a stockbroker application with three key capabilities:
 * Download stock prices
 * Store stock prices into a database
 * Short-term analysis (1 hour) for buy/sell signals